PurpleBooth/git-mit/docs/lefthook.md

 [lefthook](https://github.com/evilmartians/lefthook) is a popular git hook manager.
-When lefthook takes over a repository's hooks it replaces the hook scripts in `.git/hooks` with its own runner and backs the originals up as `*.old` symlinks.
+When lefthook takes over a repository's hooks it replaces the hook scripts in `.git/hooks` with its own runner.
 Lefthook then invokes the configured commands but, unlike git, does **not** forward the positional arguments (such as the commit-message file path) to those commands.

 This means that when lefthook runs `mit-commit-msg` and `mit-prepare-commit-msg` the commit-message path argument is missing.
 The